-- 67. Relator in his travels, if not otherwise immune from his claim upon the privilege, is hereinabove made exempt. - 68.
+- 64. Relator in his travels, if not otherwise immune from his claim upon the privilege, is hereinabove made exempt. - 65.
 People attempting to "get right" with state of Tennessee have to come into compliance with TFRL and other obligations.
 The person pays a fee and must "pass the driver license examination as a condition precedent to the restoration of such privileges."
 T.C.A. § 55-12-108.
-Renewal or issuance of license or registration. - 69.
-Safety receives both sorts of cash deposits and filings about corporately created surety bonds.
+Renewal or issuance of license or registration.

+- 66. Safety receives both sorts of cash deposits and filings about corporately created surety bonds.
 If a licensee is responsible, safety uses his money to "pay out of any funds deposited in compliance with the requirements of this chapter," meaning to garages, body shops or clinics to pay for damage to the victim.
-If the bond is future security for a party who opts not to buy insurance, the money is refunded when the term of privilege suspension is ended. § 55-12-112.
-Deposits. - 70.
+If the bond is future security for a party who opts not to buy insurance, the money is refunded when the term of privilege suspension is ended." § 55-12-112.
+Deposits. - 67.
 Even on the party for whom a certified motor vehicle policy is mandatory, the duration is on the clock.
-DOR does not recognize release of obligation.
-Release is covered in sect.
-114. - (a) Whenever the commissioner suspends or revokes the license of a person by reason of a conviction, the commissioner shall request that the commissioner of revenue suspend or revoke all registrations in the person's name, and the commissioner of revenue shall suspend or revoke those registrations immediately; provided, that the registrations in the person's name must not be suspended or revoked, unless otherwise required by law, if the person provides and maintains proof of financial responsibility for the length of the license's revocation or suspension. - § 55-12-114.
-Suspension or revocation of registrations; proof of financial responsibility
+Respondents do not recognize release from obligation to have POFR. - (a) Whenever the commissioner suspends or revokes the license of a person by reason of a conviction, the commissioner shall request that the commissioner of revenue suspend or revoke all registrations in the person's name, and the commissioner of revenue shall suspend or revoke those registrations immediately; provided, that the registrations in the person's name must not be suspended or revoked, unless otherwise required by law, if the person provides and maintains proof of financial responsibility for the length of the license's revocation or suspension. - § 55-12-114.
+Suspension or revocation of registrations; proof of financial responsibility - 68.
+A person keeps a "suspended" license operative by agreeing to terms.
+"In order to reinstate a driver license after suspension or revocation, \\\ the person shall provide proof of financial responsibility prospectively for a length of time equal to the length of time for which the suspension or revocation was in effect."
+T.C.A. § 55-12-114(d)(1) (emphasis added). - 69.
+Sect.
+114 says POFR is not permanent, not forever, despite policy.